basho/riak_ql/docs/riak_test_and_test_strategy.md

 The theory is that bugs that a test suite checks for cast shadows down the suite - so if there is a unit test failing in 1 - then it should appear as failures in some or all of 2, 3, 4, 5 and 6.

+The main Quick Check tests are the backstop.

 ---

 ## Self Triaging Test Suite